 Using External Tokenization¶

-This topic provides instructions on how to configure and use External Tokenization in Snowflake.
+This topic provides instructions on how to use External Tokenization in Snowflake with partner integrations and how to create a custom External Tokenization integration.

-Snowflake supports External Tokenization on AWS and Azure.
+Snowflake supports External Tokenization on AWS, Microsoft Azure, and Google Cloud Platform.

 To inquire about upgrading, please contact Snowflake Support.